differential-machine-learning/appendices/readMe.md

 # appendices
 ---

-These documents complement the paper *Learning the Shape: Differential Machine Learning* by Brian Huge and Antoine Savine (Risk, 2020), including mathematical proofs, various extensions and considerations for an implementation in production.
+These documents complement the working paper *Differential Machine Learning* by Brian Huge and Antoine Savine (2020), including mathematical proofs, various extensions and considerations for an implementation in production.

 [**App1-LSM.pdf**](https://github.com/differential-machine-learning/appendices/blob/master/App1-LSM.pdf) recalls the details of the classic Least Square Method (LSM) of Longstaff-Schwartz (2001) and formalizes it in machine learning terms.
 The convergence of approximators trained on LSM datasets is demonstrated with both standard and differential training.

 [**App2-Preprocessing.pdf**](https://github.com/differential-machine-learning/appendices/blob/master/App2-Preprocessing.pdf) discusses data preparation in the context of differential deep learning, and introduces differential PCA, a powerful algorithm capable of significantly improving training with appropriate preparation, and also useful in its own right, e.g. in finance, where differential PCA provides an effective latent representation of the *risk factors* of a given transaction from simulated data alone.

 [**App3-Regression.pdf**](https://github.com/differential-machine-learning/appendices/blob/master/App3-Regression.pdf) derives the svd regression formulas for standard, ridge and differential regression, based on eigenvalue decomposition.
 These formulas are implemented verbatim in the notebook [DifferentialRegression.ipynb](https://github.com/differential-machine-learning/notebooks/blob/master/DifferentialRegression.ipynb).

+[**App4-UnsupervisedTraining.pdf**](https://github.com/differential-machine-learning/appendices/blob/master/App3-Regression.pdf) addresses the important matter of an automated implementation of training algorithms in production systems, in particular it establishes worst case convergence guarantees and asymptotic control necessary for training a special breed of neural networks *without supervision*.

 We also posted [here](https://differential-machine-learning.github.io/notebooks/) a working TensorFlow implementation, along with extensions and practical implementation details.